-The former world No. 1 Simona Halep has announced her retirement from professional tennis.
-The news came in soon after her straight sets(6-1,6-1) defeat from Lucia Bronzetti in the round of 32 of the Winners Open.
+The former world No. 1 Simona Halep has drawn curtains on her career.
+The news came in soon after her straight sets(6-1,6-1) defeat from Italy’s Lucia Bronzetti in the round of 32 of the Transylvania Open in Cluj on Tuesday, the Romania’s home event on the WTA Tour.
 The 72nd-seeded Bronzetti already had three match points in hand and she converted her match point when Halep missed a forehand return, ultimately taking the game away from her hands.
-She was seen hugging Romanian player Sorana Cîrstea after the match as she bid her final goodbyes to the sport.
+She was seen hugging Romanian player Sorana Cîrstea after the match as she bid her final goodbye to the sport.

 The announcement of Halep’s retirement came as a shock, but she was happy that she made the decision while playing in her homeland.
 Although she seemed competitive at the age of 33, the chances of capturing her old form back seemed to be diminished for a longer time.
-The X page Ollytennis was quick to report the announcement of her retirement with a caption saying, “Woah, Simona Halep just announced her *retirement* after losing 6-1 6-1 to Bronzetti at the Transylvania Open.”
+The X page Ollytennis posted of her retirement: “Woah, Simona Halep just announced her *retirement* after losing 6-1 6-1 to Bronzetti at the Transylvania Open.”
 After announcing her retirement, Simona Halep was seen embracing her father and mother along with her support team.
-To celebrate the moment with fans she tossed her racquet into the crowd and celebrated the last moments on the court.
+To celebrate the moment with fans, she tossed her racquet into the crowd and celebrated the last moments on the court.

 ADVERTISEMENT